zxy-zxy/starship_console_game/README.md

 ```

 Use arrow keys to maneuver your spaceship between fragments of asteroids
-and space to bring the power of the yamato cannon.
+and push space to bring the power of the yamato cannon.